Lalbhai Dalpatbhai Museum Ahmedabad Entry Fee

 The valuable manuscript declared by UNESCO as a global treasure was donated by Muni Puniyavijayji to Lalbhai Dalpatbhai Institute of Indology in 1961.
 It also holds rare cosmological diagrams and Jaina-Siddha chakra yantra.
 A wonderfully decorated Chinese/Japanese style wooden cupboard is a notable exhibit.

 Smt.
 Madhuri desai gallery showcases diverse sculptures reflecting the art of various parts of the country as well as from Nepal and Tibet.
-Among the Arvind Lalbhai collection features the Chola style 11th Century Nataraja and a 18th century A.D Nepali/Tibetan bronze Mandala which is displayed in the Madhuri desai Gallery.
+The Arvind Lalbhai collection features the Chola style 11th Century Nataraja and a 18th century A.D Nepali/Tibetan bronze Mandala which is displayed in the Madhuri desai Gallery.

 This section of the museum accommodates a fifth century largest head of Buddha in stucco from Gandhara, and exemplary Buddha images from Mathura, Nalanda and Nepal.